An explanation of Mondrian's oeuvre by Michael Sciam

 I have used the example of a tree looking like a simple patch of color when observed from a certain distance but revealing a far more complex structure on closer examination.
 Moving in the opposite direction, the complex structure of a tree once again returns to a condensed patch of color.

 There is a constant alternation of unity and multiplicity in our experience of everyday life.
 It depends on our point of observation if one thing looks small and simple and another large and complex.
+This applies not only in seeing tangible things around us but also in considering existential situations.
+Indeed, we often tend to simplify what is actually far more articulate and complex.

-These adjectives have no meaning in themselves, as Oriental wisdom teaches: “Infinitely small things are as large as only large things can be because external conditions do not prevail here.
+Small and simple, large and complex: These adjectives have no meaning in themselves, as Oriental wisdom teaches: “Infinitely small things are as large as only large things can be because external conditions do not prevail here.
+Infinitely large things are as small as only small things can be because objective limits are immaterial here.”

 The need for a visible unity